The planning application for a large basement under the old courthouse/old school at 1A Walton Street has been refused.

-The member of the Society’s Planning Committee for Brompton-Hans Ward, Sir Paul Lever, wrote to RBKC on 8th February 2017, objecting as follows to the application PP/17/00133 for a large basement under the old courthouse at 1A Walton street.
+The member of the Society’s Planning Committee for Brompton-Hans Ward, Sir Paul Lever, had written to RBKC on 8th February 2017, as follows:

 “The Chelsea Society urges the Council to reject this application.
 It would, if granted, be in breach of the Council’s new policy on basement development and would cause a degree of damage and disruption to the lives of local residents which cannot be justified.